The Zimmerman Tenancy 1900 – 1963

 In the 1945 Electoral Roll only Arthur Ulric and Clara Whiting appear but by 1955 Florence Folkes had joined the household and she and Clara Whiting seem to have remained with Arthur Ulric till his death.

-Arthur Ulric’s shooting interests clearly continued until after the War, as there is a further photograph of him (Plate 14), now clearly a man in his 70s or 80s, sitting surrounded by the then members of the Tarrington Rifle Club and displaying a number of impressive-looking trophies.
-From the dress of the Club members, the photo seems to have been taken some time in the 1950s.
+Arthur Ulric’s shooting interests clearly continued until after the War, as there is a further photograph of him, now clearly a man in his 70s or 80s,sitting surrounded by the then members of the Tarrington Rifle Club and displaying a number of impressive-looking trophies won at the 1958 Herefordshire County Meeting.

 In 1946 Edwin (“Ted”) Deem started as Head Gardener at The Vine.
 He had moved to Tarrington that year and lived at 26 Tarrington Common (now known as “Seagers” and where his son Robert still lives).
 This cottage was a tied-cottage to The Vine and was provided to Ted Deem free of rent.
 Ted was full-time at The Vine till the death of Arthur Ulric in 1963, assisted by a series of boys – Geoff Rose, Bernard Smith, Roy Pagett and Gordon Groves.